Animals matter

 - Leonardo DaVinci

 Well documented examples of the suffering routinely caused to animals used for food are numerous and easy to find.
-Note that these show suffering caused by standard farming practices.
-While unusually cruel treatment does occur, the standard treatment of farmed animals is enough to warrant the end of animal farming.
+These examples reflect standard farming practices, not merely isolated acts of cruelty.
+The problem is not simply that some animals are treated badly, but that sentient beings are treated as commodities to be used and killed for human purposes.
 Below are some links to more information.

-• The Australian film Dominion is a feature-length documentary which exposes the dark truth of modern animal agriculture.
+• The Australian film Dominion is a feature-length documentary which exposes the reality of modern animal agriculture.
 It focuses on animals used for food, but also explores other ways animals are used and exploited by humans, including clothing, entertainment and research.
-It explodes the myth of 'humane slaughter' and shows the horrific reality of standard farm practices in Australia.
-It contains moving and powerful scenes portraying the suffering that is the life and death of farmed animals.
+It challenges the myth of 'humane slaughter' and documents standard farming practices in Australia.

-• The Australian documentary film Lucent, the forerunner to Dominion, is about the vast yet largely unseen suffering inherent to Australia's pig farming industry.
+• The Australian documentary film Lucent, the forerunner to Dominion, examines the largely hidden realities of Australia's pig farming industry.

-• Chickens are one of the most abused animals whose suffering is often ignored.
-The websites Australian Chicken Farming and Australian Egg Farming document the horrific life of chickens used for meat and eggs.
+• Chickens are among the most heavily exploited animals.
+The websites Australian Chicken Farming and Australian Egg Farming document the lives of chickens used for meat and eggs.

-• The in-depth report by Voiceless, The Life of the Dairy Cow, offers valuable insights into the emotional stress and physical strain experienced by the modern Australian dairy cow and her children.
+• The in-depth report by Voiceless, The Life of the Dairy Cow, offers valuable insights into the emotional stress and physical strain experienced by modern Australian dairy cows and their calves.

 • From PETA's Fish Feel Pain website: "there is as much evidence that fish feel pain and suffer as there is for birds and mammals."